 - An interest in cancer research

 We’d encourage you to contact Dr Qian An (email@example.com) to discuss your interest before you apply, quoting the project code PHBM4990220 or project title.

-When you are ready to apply, you can use our online application form and select ‘Biomedical, Biomolecular and Pharmacy’ as the subject area.
+When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.If you want to be considered for this funded PhD opportunity you must quote project code PHBM4990220 or project title when applying.